HellsJanitor/Dishong-Tower-Challenge/README.md

 # Dishong-Tower-Challenge
-All files and folders needed to run the mod
+All files and folders needed to run the mod.

 This challenge places you, a lone survivor, in the eponymous Dishong Tower, a towering edifice of death incarnate.
 Your only means of escape is to gather everything you need to be able to craft a gyrocopter and make your escape from the rooftop to the nearby settlement.
 You have one life.
 Make it count.